mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 {% include ltr/warning_note.html note='Note that Revit API will return the individual partial walls on a *Stacked Wall* when using this workflow' %}

-### By Wall Kind
+### By Wall System Family

-A better workflow is to collect walls based on they Wall Kind (System Family).
-Use a combination of components shared here to collect the walls by kind.
-Notice that the *Walls By Kind* component also returns the wall types of the given kind:
+A better workflow is to collect walls based on they *Wall System Family*.
+Use a combination of components shared here to collect the walls by their *System Family*.
+Notice that the *Walls By System Family* component also returns the wall types of the given *System Family*:

 ![]({{ "/static/images/guides/revit-walls03.png" | prepend: site.baseurl }})

-{% include ltr/download_comp.html archive='/static/ghnodes/Wall Kind.ghuser' name='Wall Kind' %}
+{% include ltr/download_comp.html archive='/static/ghnodes/Wall System Family.ghuser' name='Wall System Family' %}

-{% include ltr/download_comp.html archive='/static/ghnodes/Walls By Kind.ghuser' name='Walls By Kind' %}
+{% include ltr/download_comp.html archive='/static/ghnodes/Walls By System Family.ghuser' name='Walls By System Family' %}

 ### By Wall Type